Open enrollment is going on now!

 - Children of charter school employees, and

 - Children of the Early College committee, provided enrollment does not exceed twenty percent of the enrollment of the Early College.

-The application process will correspond with other local charter schools and applications will be available at the school locations, on the Legacy Early College web site, Greenville County Library branches, and other points of distribution.
+The application process will correspond with other local charter schools and applications will be available at the school locations and on the Legacy Early College web site.
 Applications may be obtained in different languages upon request.
 Completed applications will be accepted at the offices of Legacy Early College (both campuses) or online.

 Information about the school will be disseminated in the following ways: